Throw a Pool Party That Makes a Big Splash

 Pick a day when most people are free, weekends usually work best because kids don’t have school and grown-ups aren’t working.
 Saturdays are a great choice since people can stay a little longer and don’t have to rush home.

-You should also consider the age group of the guest for kids, afternoon is good, for teens and adults night pool party is also an option.
+You should also consider the age group of the guests for kids, afternoon is good, for grown-ups night pool party is also an option.

 Also, check if anything else is happening that day, like sports games, so your friends don’t have to choose between events.
 Or you can combine both and set up a screen near the pool area for people to enjoy both.